python-students-summer2024/lists-exercise-yr2313/README.md

 Your program **must** call this function once or twice when it runs:

 1. Call it while checking whether the user has already entered a mood today.
 1. If the user has not already entered a mood today, you **must** call this function a second time while storing the user's mood today, along with today's date, to a file.
-Don't just reuse the date you got when calling this functino the first time, since the user might have left the program running for more than a day.
+Don't just reuse the date you got when calling this function the first time, since the user might have left the program running for more than a day.

 ### Diagnosing disorders